swethagss/Car-Insurance-claim-prediction/README.md

 # **Car Insurance Claim Prediction**

-This project focuses on predicting the likelihood of insurance claims made by policyholders using advanced machine learning techniques.
-Car insurance claim prediction is a critical task for insurance companies to assess risk, design policies, and improve customer service while minimizing losses.
+This project leverages machine learning to predict the likelihood of car insurance claims based on customer and policy data.
+By analyzing historical patterns, the model helps insurance companies assess risk, optimize policy pricing, and reduce potential losses.
+The project includes data preprocessing, feature engineering, and evaluation using metrics like accuracy and ROC-AUC to ensure robust and reliable predictions

 ---